 Before the 24-hour shopathon on 11 November kicked off, Alibaba’s chairman Jack Ma hosted a television countdown gala starring former NBA star Kobe Bryant and fashion icon David Beckham.
-The show was watched by almost 200 million viewers.
+Almost 200 million viewers watched the show.

 This year many heavyweight retailers such as Apple, P&G, L’Oréal, Estee Lauder, Costco, Target, and Maserati participated in the 11.11 Global Shopping Festival.